cgsrjunior/cgsrjunior/README.md

 ### Hi there 👋

-I'm a science computer student at [UFRGS](http:/www.ufrgs.br) and software engineer.
+I'm a BCS at [UFRGS](http:/www.ufrgs.br) and software engineer.
 I'm always interested in computers and this motives me to pursue a role in this field and i really like to study the many areas of computing

 <!--Actual job: Graphical Computing using C++ and OpenGL (simulation for architeture and urbanism environments)
 -->